JulianG/react-list-drag-and-drop/README.md

   }
 ```

-Play around with the examples
+You can play around with the examples

 ### Typescript